Rockets vs. Kings Player Props Betting Odds

 |3PM

-- The 15.3 points VanVleet has scored per game this season is 3.2 fewer than his prop total set for Saturday (18.5).

-- He has averaged 0.5 fewer rebounds per game (three) than his prop bet total in Saturday's game (3.5).
+- He has averaged three rebounds per game, 0.5 fewer than his prop bet for Monday's game (3.5).

 Get tickets for any NBA game this season at Ticketmaster!